HER2, Breast, Quantitative Immunohistochemistry, Automated

 3. Attach the green pathology address label included in the kit to the outside of the transport container.

 1. Information regarding duration of fixation is required.
-When ordering this test, the following questions, are stated on the order form or presented electronically, and must be answered:
+When ordering this test, the following questions, as stated on the order form or presented electronically, must be answered:

 -"Was specimen fixed in 10% neutral buffered formalin within 1 hour from surgical collection time?
 Yes, No, or Unknown."

 -"Has specimen been fixed in 10% neutral-buffered formalin for 6 to 72 hours?
 Yes, No, or Unknown."

 2. According to the College of American Pathologists (CAP)/American Society of Clinical Oncology (ASCO) guidelines, HER2 protein immunohistochemical test results are only valid for nondecalcified, paraffin-embedded specimens fixed in 10% neutral buffered formalin within 1 hour from surgical collection time and for a total time of 6 to 72 hours.
 Under- or overfixation may affect these results.

 3. Paraffin blocks will be returned with final report.

 Forms: If not ordering electronically, submit a Pathology/Cytology Request Form (Supply T246) with the specimen.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.